iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 As stated before, Visio does not provide information about if a shape is over or “belongs to“ another one.
 To solve this, we use the shapely’s `Polygon` representations of each shape.
 For each shape, we check if it is contained in another one by using the shapely’s `Polygon`'s function `contains(Polygon) -> bool`.
-This function let us know if some shape contains another.
+This function lets us know if some shape contains another.

 #### Nested components